autoworkz/senseiiwyze-dashboard/.agent-os/product/decisions.md

 ### Decision

-Adopt Next.js 15 with App Router as primary framework, Better Auth for authentication, Cloudflare Workers for hosting, and plan for PostgreSQL/Supabase for production database.
+Adopt Next.js 15 with App Router as primary framework, Better Auth for authentication, Vercel for hosting, and plan for PostgreSQL/Supabase for production database.
 Use shadcn/ui for consistent component library.

 ### Context

 Need modern, scalable stack that supports rapid development, edge computing for global performance, and strong TypeScript support.
 Team has Next.js expertise.
-Cloudflare provides cost-effective global infrastructure.
+Vercel provides excellent Next.js integration and global infrastructure.

 ### Alternatives Considered